High Beeches Woodland and Water Garden

 Twenty seven acres of the High Weald have been sensitively planted with many exotic trees and shrubs to create a place of great beauty and tranquillity.
 Wander through the woodland glades filled with bluebells in the spring and surrounded by the colour and fragrance of the many azaleas.

-Finally the autumn brings a spectacular display of autumn colour, provided by the many nyssas, maples and liquidambers.
+The autumn brings a spectacular display of autumn colour, provided by the many nyssas, maples and liquid ambers.

 Toilets on site: Yes